vittorione94/Poisson-Image-Editing/README.md

 A really nice and understandable tutorial on the maths behind this is : https://www.youtube.com/watch?v=UcTJDamstdk

 ## Description
 The main goal of this implementation is to seamlessly blend a piece of an image to another image.
-Of course the first we can notice is that we cannot do worse than just cropping and pasting the two images.
+Of course the first thing we notice is that we cannot do worse than just cropping and pasting the two images.

 ### First improvement
 So a first nice improvement is to solve Poisson equations on the boundary conditions without considering the gradients inside the destination area.